ColorlibHQ/illdy/readme.txt

 Illdy is a free premium one page WordPress theme.

+== Translation ==

+Theme can be translated directly on https://translate.wordpress.org/projects/wp-themes/illdy without relying on the .po file.
+All the translatable strings are pulled automatically.
+For more info please check this link https://make.wordpress.org/polyglots/handbook/tools/glotpress-translate-wordpress-org/

 == Installation ==

 1. In your admin panel, go to Appearance > Themes and click the Add New button.